Preferred project: A federal-state-local partnership

 During the 2020 and 2021 in-channel construction seasons, approximately 600,000 cubic yards (CY) of soil was excavated and removed from Upper Llagas Creek from Reaches 4, 5, 7A, and a portion of Reach 6 to increase the capacity of the creek channel during storm events.
 Rock slope protection was placed at existing bridge abutments for erosion and scour protection.
 Approximately 75,000 CY of nutrient-rich topsoil was placed along the creek banks to help support the dozens of acres of newly planted native riparian vegetation.
 Instream complexities, such as coarse woody debris and rootwad-log structures, were installed along the creek bottom throughout Phase 1 to serve as future habitat for native wildlife.

 Phase 2A construction began in June 2021 in a portion of Reach 8 in downtown Morgan Hill.
-Phase 2A includes approximately 2,300 linear feet of a horseshoe-shaped underground tunnel 14 x 12 feet and approximately 1,600 linear feet of 10 ft x 9 ft twin Reinforced Concrete Box Culverts (RCBs) upstream and downstream of the proposed tunnel to carry high water flows.
-Low flows will remain within the existing creek that traverses through downtown Morgan Hill in Reach 8.
-Completion of the underground tunnel portion of construction occurred in May 2023.
-The expected completion date for Phase 2A construction is May 2024 (FY24) and will include traffic control, detours, utility coordination and relocation, and public outreach.
-The project mailer with details on this phase and its construction impacts is available.
+Phase 2A included approximately 2,300 linear feet of a horseshoe-shaped underground tunnel 14 x 12 feet and approximately 1,600 linear feet of 10 ft x 9 ft twin reinforced concrete box culverts upstream and downstream of the tunnel to carry high water flows.
+Low flows will remain within the existing creek that traverses through downtown Morgan Hill.
+Phase 2A Notice of Completion is anticipated to be considered by the Valley Water Board of Directors in September 2024.

 Valley Water and Boy Scout Troop 730